 A first magnitude star in the constellation Aquila, in the northern Milky Way.

 Altair cleared Casablanca for the east coast of the United States on 26 July 1952, and reached Norfolk on 4 August.
-Anticipating conversion to a stores issue ship, the vessel was redesignated AKS-32 on 12 August 1952.
-Altair was decommissioned at the Norfolk Naval Shipyard on 5 January 1953 and taken to Baltimore, where she underwent conversion at the Maryland Drydock Co. to prepare her for her new role.
+Anticipating conversion to a stores issue ship, the vessel was reclassifed AKS-32 on 12 August 1952.
+Altair was decommissioned at Norfolk Naval Shipyard on 5 January 1953, and taken in tow to Baltimore, where she underwent conversion at the Maryland Drydock Co., to prepare her for her new role.

 Recommissioned at Norfolk on 15 December 1953, the ship rejoined the Atlantic Fleet and, following her shakedown, reported for duty on 20 March 1954.
 A little over two months later, on 24 May, Altair sailed for the Mediterranean, and reached the Hyeres Islands, off the southeast coast of France, on 10 June, for a week's stay.
 She steamed thence to Naples and Cagliari, Italy, and thence to Golfe Juan, before paying a return call at Naples.
 She then visited Palma de Majorca before reaching Gibraltar on 11 August en route back to the United States.
-During her second Mediterranean deployment, the ship also conducted two underway replenishments, with Task Force (TF) 63, from 29 June to 2 July, and on 2 August 1954.
-Arriving back at Norfolk on 23 August, Altair operated between that port and New York and Baltimore through the autumn, ultimately sailing from Norfolk on 15 November for Gibraltar and her third deployment with the 6th Fleet.
-Over the next few months, Altair called at Gibraltar, Naples (thrice); Barcelona, Spain; Genoa, Italy; Cartagena, Spain; Mers-el-Kebir, and Algiers, before she closed out that deployment at Gibraltar on 24 February 1955 and sailed for Norfolk.
+During her second Mediterranean deployment, the ship also conducted two underway replenishments, with Task Force (TF) 63 (29 June–2 July), and on 2 August 1954.
+Arriving back at Norfolk on 23 August, Altair operated between that port and New York and Baltimore through the autumn, ultimately sailing from Norfolk on 15 November for Gibraltar and her third deployment with the Sixth Fleet.
+Over the next few months, Altair called at Gibraltar, Naples (thrice); Barcelona, Spain; Genoa, Italy; Cartagena, Spain; Mers-el-Kebir and Algiers, Algeria, before she closed out that deployment at Gibraltar on 24 February 1955, and turned for Norfolk.

-In May 1955, her home port was changed to Barcelona, and she cleared Norfolk for her permanent station in the Mediterranean on 26 May 1955, bound for Gibraltar.
-In August 1962, her home port was shifted to Naples.
+In May 1955, her home port shifted to Barcelona, and she cleared Norfolk for her permanent station in the Mediterranean on 26 May 1955, bound for Gibraltar.
+In August 1962, her home port became Naples.
 From time to time she returned to the United States for overhaul and modification.
-In 1959 she received a helicopter landing platform to enable her to carry out early vertical replenishment operations.
-She also received a complete material handling system which included new elevators, fork lifts, trucks, conveyor belts, and the first electronic accounting system to be placed on board a ship.
+In 1959, the ship received a helicopter landing platform to enable her to carry out early vertical replenishment operations.
+She also received a complete material handling system which included new elevators, fork lifts, trucks, conveyor belts, and an electronic accounting system.
 This greatly facilitated her task of keeping track of the more than 25,000 items on her general stores inventory.

-Avoir's helicopter rescued an Air Force fighter pilot on 8 September 1961 after he had had to bail out off the coast of Spain.
-On 17 March 1962, Altair sent a rescue and assistance detail to aid the distressed Italian passenger ship Venezuela off Cannes.
-While a damage control party operated portable pumps to contain flooding, Alt.air's corpsmen helped over 800 passengers to leave the Tiner.
+Altair's helicopter rescued an Air Force fighter pilot on 8 September 1961, after he bailed out off the Spanish coast.
+On 17 March 1962, Altair sent a rescue and assistance detail to aid distressed Italian passenger ship Venezuela off Cannes.
+While a damage control party operated portable pumps to contain flooding, Altair's corpsmen helped over 800 passengers to leave the liner.
 A few weeks later, she provided emergency medical assistance to a critically ill Greek national on the island of Koso in the southern Aegean Sea; her helicopter flew the patient to Athens for further treatment.
-On 17 August 1962, the ship took part in relief operations for homeless repatriates in Algeria by taking 1,000 tents to Bone.
+On 17 August 1962, the ship took part in relief operations for homeless repatriates in Algeria by taking 1,000 tents to Bône.

-Her name was struck from the Naval Vessel Register on 1 June 1973, and the former stores issue ship was laid up in the James River berthing area of the NDRF.
-She was transferred permanently to MarAd on 1 September 1971; and, on 31 January 1975, she was sold for scrapping to Luria Brothers & Co.
+Her name was stricken from the Naval Vessel Register on 1 June 1973, and the former stores issue ship was laid up in the James River berthing area of the NDRF.
+She was transferred permanently to the Maritime Administration on 1 September 1971; and, on 31 January 1975, sold for scrapping to Luria Brothers & Co.